 Care should be taken if an oscillometric device inflates and deflates repeatedly 'hunting' without displaying the BP; this can indicate the BP is either too low or high for the automated monitor to register (Lurbe et al 2009).
 If this occurs, a manual BP should be measured.

 Automated devices tend to under-read at low BP and over-read very high BP.

 Position the manometer

-- Ensure the child is comfortable in a warm environment (Rationale 28).
+- Ensure the area is child friendly and that they are comfortable in the environment (Rationale 28).

-- The lower edge of the bladder should be one centimetre above the tubing from the blood pressure cuff and should not cross the auscultatory area (Rationale 30).
+- Apply the cuff and ensure the centre of the bladder marked with an arrow is placed over the bracial artery.
+This should fit firmly and be well secured (Rationale 29) (Spiby 2010).
+The lower edge of the bladder should be one centimetre above the tubing from the blood pressure cuff and should not cross the auscultatory area (Rationale 30).
 The exception to this would be children who need long cuffs for large arm circumference.
 If the cuff covers the brachial area the radial pulse should be used.

 - The tubing may lie inferior (going down), superior (going up) or posterior (at the back) (Rationale 31).

 - The arm should be well supported at the level of mid-sternum (Rationale 32).

 - The first BP reading should be estimated by palpation.